-This section describes the impacts to water resources from Gondola Alternative B, which includes a gondola alignment from La Caille to the Snowbird and Alta ski resorts, two mobility hubs, avalanche mitigation alternatives, trailhead parking alternatives, and the No Winter Parking Alternative.
+This section describes the impacts to water resources from Gondola Alternative B, which includes a gondola alignment from La Caille to the Snowbird and Alta ski resorts, improvements to the Wasatch Boulevard segment of S.R.
+210, improvements to the segment of S.R.
+210 on North Little Cottonwood Road, avalanche mitigation alternatives, trailhead parking alternatives, and the No Winter Parking Alternative.